linguistica-uchicago/lxa5/README.rst

    $ pip install linguistica

+Linguistica 5 works with Python 2.7, 3.4, 3.5, and 3.6.

-To use the graphical user interface, PyQt5 and SIP are required.
+To use the graphical user interface, only Python 3 is supported at the moment.
+In addition, PyQt5 and SIP are required.
 PyQt5 is readily available from ``pip``:

 .. code-block:: bash